 Once you have started a new submission, you can leave it and continue later, as the system will save your information.
 The corresponding author will be able to track the progress of the submission through the system.
 Should you have any difficulties, please contact the Journal Office.
 All submissions receive a unique reference number: please include it in all correspondence.

 A detailed list of accepted contents is available here.

 The Journal follows the AMA Manual of Style for manuscript submitted to biomedical journals.
-Set your document as A4 (International Standard: ISO 216) paper, use double-line spacing, Arial font size 12, number all pages, do not justify the right margin, add line numbers and page numbers.
+Set your document as A4 (International Standard: ISO 216) paper, use double-line spacing, Arial font size 12, do not justify the right margin, add line numbers and page numbers.
 Save your manuscript as a Word document (.doc, .docx, or previous; Open Office or RTF formats).

 Structure your manuscript file as follows: Title page, Manuscript Text, Acknowledgments, Figure legends, References, Tables.